infinity Channel Swimming Crew members:

 Charles is a member of Red Bay Lifeboat serving as Helmsman and Station mechanic.
 Charles has spent many years within the marine Industry.
 He is a commercial Yachtmaster, Power, Advanced Powerboat instructor, VHF Radio Instructor and is qualified to teach theory to Yachtmaster level.

-Charles Stewart established in 2007 an RYA recognized training centre for powerboating.
+Charles Stewart established in 2007 an RYA recognized training center for powerboating.
 He has competed in various RIB events throughout Scotland and Ireland and has completed a navigation around Scotland and Ireland.

 Charles local knowledge of the North Channel is unrivalled.
 Charles has piloted many successful North Channel solo swim and relay crossings.

 Father of four and husband to the amazing ‘mummy house’ Antoniette.

 Brought up in on and around the water Milo is infinity the infinity Godfather per se.
 His history and knowledge of the swimming makes him infinity Channel Swimming’s key motivator on board helping numerous swimmers across the channel.